SciML/Catalyst.jl/docs/src/catalyst_applications/ode_simulation_performance.md

 - Depending on which GPU hardware is used, a specific back-end package has to be installed and imported (e.g. CUDA for NVIDIA's GPUs or Metal for Apple's).
 - For some cases, we must use a special ODE solver supporting simulations on GPUs.

-Furthermore, to receive good performance, we should also make the following adaptations:
+Furthermore (while not required) to receive good performance, we should also make the following adaptations:
 - By default, Julia's decimal numbers are implemented as `Float64`s, however, using `Float32`s is advantageous on GPUs.
 Ideally, all initial conditions and parameter values should be specified using these.
 - We should designate all our vectors (i.e. initial conditions and parameter values) as [static vectors](https://github.com/JuliaArrays/StaticArrays.jl).